-Here’s a post from Apartment Therapy called Setting Up Home: 5 Essentials for a First Bedroom and if you want a little design fix here’s two of my favourite bedroom make-overs to date in I Love A Built-In Bed and how a ‘Ship’s Sleeping Cabin’ was my inspiration for transforming my Movie House Loft bedroom.
+Here’s a post from Apartment Therapy called Setting Up Home: 5 Essentials for a First Bedroom and if you want a little design fix here are two of my favourite bedroom make-overs to date in I Love A Built-In Bed and how a ‘Ship’s Sleeping Cabin’ was my inspiration for transforming my Movie House Loft bedroom.
 The bedroom photos above are three of the 7 bedrooms in The Black House — my vacation rental triplex in PEI.

 For Your Laundry Room

-You’ll of course need a laundry basket and laundry soap, but don’t forget a drying rack, an iron and an ironing board.
-Stock up on bleach, dryer sheets and fabric softener too.
+You’ll of course need a laundry basket and laundry soap, but don’t forget a drying rack, an iron, and an ironing board.
+Stock up on bleach, dryer sheets, and fabric softener too.

 Do you store your cleaners in your laundry room?
-Wherever they are stored, you need a mop, broom, bucket, vacuum cleaner, all-purpose cleaner, window cleaner, wood and/or stainless steel cleaner and of course, rubber gloves.
+Wherever they are stored, you need a mop, broom, bucket, vacuum cleaner, all-purpose cleaner, window cleaner, wood and/or stainless steel cleaner, and of course, rubber gloves.
 Green cleaners are best if you can find one that you like.